 It is an error to conclude that every part of the Mosaic Law disappeared after Jesus’ death and resurrection.
 For even Jesus said in Matthew 5:17-19 that He did not come to abolish that law but to fulfill it.
 In verse 19 He warns us to not abolish one of the commandments.
 What disappeared was the ceremonial law, the sacrifices, feasts, priests and temple (Hebrews 8-10).
 Romans 7:1-13 teaches that Christians have died to the Law when they are forgiven their sins and declared to be righteous when they believe in Jesus Christ.
 Romans 7:14-25 makes it clear that Christians continue to sin even while they live in this world.
 For example, the apostle Paul continued to struggle with sin.
 But a true Christian fights to defeat sin, rather than find excuses to justify their sin (Romans 8:13-14).

 In short, the idea of divorcing a second spouse because both the first divorce and the second marriage were wrong in order to remarry the first spouse again violates multiple biblical commands and principles.
 Such behavior results in even more sinful actions.
-Such action is not biblical, sinful and self-centered.
+Such action is not biblical and sinful.
 The correct question is shall the spouses commit more sins or glorify God by remaining committed to their current spouse?
 They should confess their sins, pledge commitment to their current spouse and demonstrate submission to God which gives Him glory (1 Corinthians 10:31).
 That is the higher standard.
 If it is true that the spouses from the first marriage are divorced and have not remarried, then they should remarry.
-Remember true Christians do not look for excuses to sin.
-Instead they fight to defeat sin.
+Upon confession of the sin of adultery God forgives and forgets the sin.
+We can rejoice that God forgives and forgets.

 Biblical Divorce and Remarriage